Skip to main content

 Can You Enter Canada With a US Felony?

-A US felony conviction will make you inadmissible to Canada in nearly every case under IRPA s.36(1) serious criminality.
+A US felony conviction makes you inadmissible to Canada in most cases under IRPA s.36(1) serious criminality, but the exact result turns on the Canadian equivalent.

 How IRPA Classifies Felony-Level Offences

 Canada's immigration law does not use the terms "felony" or "misdemeanor."
+Those are US labels, and a state calling something a felony does not by itself decide your Canadian admissibility.
 Instead, IRPA applies a Canadian law equivalency analysis.
-The key question is: if the conduct underlying your US conviction had occurred in Canada, what offence would it most closely match under the Canadian Criminal Code or other federal Acts, and what is the maximum sentence for that offence?
+The key question is: if the conduct underlying your US conviction had occurred in Canada, what offence would it most closely match under the Canadian Criminal Code or other federal Acts, and what is the maximum sentence Canada attaches to that offence?
+It is the Canadian maximum penalty, not the sentence you actually received, that sets the tier.
+So a felony where you served only probation can still be serious criminality if its Canadian equivalent carries a 10-year ceiling.
+What this means for you: two people with identically named convictions in different states can land in different tiers if the underlying facts map to different Canadian offences, which is why the analysis is fact-specific.

 Common US Felonies and Their Canadian Equivalents

-Nearly all US felonies map to Canadian equivalents with maximum penalties of 10 years or more — placing them in the serious criminality tier under IRPA s.36(1).
+Most US felonies map to Canadian equivalents with maximum penalties of 10 years or more, placing them in the serious criminality tier under IRPA s.36(1), though some lower-level felonies map to Canadian offences below that line and fall under ordinary criminality (IRPA s.36(2)) instead.
 Common examples of felony-type conduct and their general Canadian classification:

-The exact Canadian equivalent for your specific felony requires an equivalency analysis.
-The Admissibility Report ($49.99) provides this analysis — mapping your specific charge to Canadian law and identifying your inadmissibility tier, fees, and rehabilitation timeline.
+The exact Canadian equivalent for your felony requires an equivalency analysis.
+The Admissibility Breakdown ($49.99) provides this analysis, mapping your charge to Canadian law and identifying your inadmissibility tier, fees, and rehabilitation timeline.

 Why There Is No Deemed Rehabilitation for Felonies